Magnetoresistance when Spin Effects on Conduction are Weak: Comparison of Loop Area Distributions

 \subsection{Landau levels and SdH Oscillations}

-To illustrate the transformation from experimental observables to loop area distributions, consider the case where the dominant energy scale is the Fermi level $E_F$, in which case a delta function - the first Landau level - will be found in $G_{xx}(B)$ at $B^{-1}= \frac{1}{2} A_F$.
+To illustrate the transformation from the magnetoconductance to the loop area distribution, consider the case where the dominant energy scale is the Fermi level $E_F$, in which case a delta function - the first Landau level - will be found in $G_{xx}(B)$ at $B^{-1}= \frac{1}{2} A_F$.
 Here $2 \pi / A_F \propto 2 \pi E_F $ is the cross-section of the Fermi surface. \cite{onsager1952interpretation} The loop area distribution is therefore a cosine $G_{xx}(A) \propto \cos(A / \frac{1}{2} A_F)$, which means that loops with every area contribute to the conductance and that there is ringing corresponding to the characteristic Fermi area $A_F$. \footnote{A slightly different result $ \cos(A / N A^F)$ obtains for the $N$-th Landau level of Dirac fermions. \cite{PhysRevLett.82.2147}}

 The most interesting aspect of this result is that quantum coherence causes the first Landau level to be repeated exactly at characteristic areas $(N+1/2)A_F$, with the $N$-th level's height proportional to $N$.
 The repetitions are manifested as a hierarchy of additional Landau level delta functions in $G_{xx}(B)$, as illustrated in Figure 1a.
 Figure 1b shows the loop area distributions $G_{xx}(A)$ of the Landau levels.
 The $N$-th Landau level is a cosine $\cos(A / (N+\frac{1}{2} ) A_F)$ with period equal to $(N+1/2)\;2\pi$ times the characteristic area $A_F$.
 In mathematical terminology, the $N$-th Landau level is simply the $N$-th harmonic of the lowest Landau level.
 Speaking more plainly, quantum coherence ensures that if an electron can complete a loop once, then it can repeat that same loop any number of times.